RequestNetwork/json-rpc-proxy/README.md

-# Infura Cache Proxy
+# JSON RPC Cache Proxy

-This repo contains an open-resty cache proxy for infura requests.
+This repo contains an open-resty cache proxy for JSON RPC requests.